How to Buy a Single Family House in Houston, TX: 2026

 Early-2026 demand is strongest in outlying areas where new construction and lower entry prices are driving volume.

-- Brookshire (77423): The fastest-growing market, with sales up nearly 200% year over year, largely fueled by new builds.
+- Brookshire (77423): The fastest-growing market, with sales up sales activity has increased significantly year over year, largely driven by new construction and affordability relative to inner-loop neighborhoods largely fueled by new builds.

-- Waller (77484): Sustained expansion and infrastructure growth have pushed sales up over 100%, with pricing still near the low-$300Ks.
+- Waller (77484): Sustained expansion and infrastructure growth have pushed sales activity has increased significantly year over year, largely driven by new construction and affordability relative to inner-loop neighborhoods, with pricing still near the low-$300Ks.

 - Cypress (77429 / 77433): Consistently ranks among the most active suburban markets due to schools, amenities, and scale.